ARTEMISFOWL-01/bandit-walkthrough/README.md

 ssh= command to remotely access a server <br.

 ##level 0-1<br>
-The password for the next level is stored in a file called readme located in the home directory.
+<p>The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.<br>
-<dsf
+use "ls" for seeing files in home directory and then use "cat readme" to get the password in this file and copy it.
+To exit logout use "exit".<br>